February 17, 2016

 The “Trappings of the Cherokee Strip” show is included with museum admission.
 Admission is $5 for adults and $3 for students and seniors (age 62 and older).
 Veterans, active duty military and children five and under are free.
 Regular hours of operation are Tuesday through Saturday, 10 a.m. to 5 p.m.
 The Cherokee Strip Regional Heritage Center is located at 507 S. 4th Street in Enid, Okla.
 For more information about the fine art and gear show or other CSRHC programs, please call 580-237-1907 or visit www.csrhc.org.

 The Cherokee Strip Regional Heritage Center is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.